justinpage/building-evolutionary-architectures/chapter-3.md

 	- Initial architecture diagram involves more dimensions:
 		- Software used
 		- Software version updates
-		- Software changes based on change
+		- Software changes based on new tools
 	- Evolution of software should be a first class citizen

 #### Testable